Afif Suleiman

-Afif Mahmoud Suleiman (عفيف محمود السليمان; born 1966) is a Syrian rebel military leader from the Idlib Governorate of northwest Syria.
-He led the Revolutionary Military Council in Idlib Governorate from 2012 to 2014, and has been the commander-in-chief of the Free Idlib Army of the National Front for Liberation since 2019.
+Afif Mahmoud Suleiman (عفيف محمود السليمان; born 1966) is a Syrian military officer who served in the Free Syrian Army during the Syrian Civil War.
+Born in the Idlib Governorate of northwest Syria, he led the Revolutionary Military Council there from 2012 to 2014 before serving as commander-in-chief of the Free Idlib Army.

 Biography

 Early war

 Afif Mahmoud Suleiman was born in the village of Maasaran in the Idlib Governorate in 1966.
 He served in an electronic insurance brigade of the Syrian Arab Air Force with the rank of colonel until he announced his defection from Syrian government forces on 26 October 2011 or 6 January 2012 in the Hama Governorate, along with 30 of his soldiers.
 His defection was broadcast on Al Jazeera Mubasher and he said that he pleaded with the Arab League to visit mass graves inside Syria but his pleas were ignored.

 After his defection, Suleiman commanded the Abu al-Fida Battalion of the Free Syrian Army in the area between Hama and Idlib.
 He then moved further north into Idlib around Maarat al-Nu'man, established the Northern Shield Battalion alongside 5 other defected officers on 21 February 2012, and in early or mid-April he established the Idlib Military Council.
 According to Joseph Holliday of the Institute for the Study of War, Suleiman's council gained the support of about 70% of rebel groups in the governorate at the time of its establishment.

 On the day following the Houla massacre of 25 May 2012, Suleiman declared the end of the United Nations-brokered Syrian ceasefire and announced that his group would resume attacks against government forces.
 His fighters shot down a Syrian Air Force MiG-21 as it took off from Abu al-Duhur Military Airbase on 30 August.

 By September 2012, the Idlib Military Council and other FSA military councils had been receiving supplies of weapons and funding from Saudi Arabia and Qatar through a control room in Istanbul, Turkey.
 Lebanese Future Movement politician Okab Sakr oversaw the allocations of supplies to different rebel groups from the control room.
 Suleiman accused Sakr of favoring several groups within the Idlib Military Council, including Jamal Maarouf's Syrian Martyrs' Brigades, which reportedly held a neutral view of the Muslim Brotherhood.
 This, according to Suleiman, created a rift within the Idlib Military Council, and he requested his Saudi allies to confirm no aid except through the military councils, and they promised to do so.
 Suleiman said in early 2013 that it was clear he and his Idlib Military Council had no control over rebel groups in the region, and that he had little to offer these groups other than nominal organization and occasional supplies of weapons and ammunition.